-Our school has clear protocols and targeted provision to support these pupils who are on the SEND register.
+Our school has clear protocols and targeted provision to support these pupils who are on the SEND (Special Educational Needs and Disability) register.

 A small minority of pupils have communication issues.
 We address this through targeted support and staff training.
-Staff are trained in BSL, Makaton, attachment and emotional literacy.
+Staff have had training in ASD (Autism Spectrum Disorder), attachment and emotional literacy.